Wind Wildlife Research Meeting

 Hatchet Ridge, Pattern Energy

-About Past Meetings Sponsorship
+About Call for Proposals Sponsorship Past Meetings

 The 15th Wind Wildlife Research Meeting will take place November 12 – 15, 2024.